sonyann/Labnote/protocols/HEK/hek_cryo.md

 2.2.
 Remove all old medium from a flask

 2.3.
 Add 1 ml of Trypsin-EDTA to a flask and wash cells

+2.4.
+Add 3 ml of Trypsin-EDTA to a flask

+2.5.
+3 min in CO2 incubator